tmpuente133/senior-design-z-stage/README.md

-# In-Vacuum Z-Stage and Visualization System
+# In-Vacuum Visualization System for Tin–Hydrogen Interaction Experiments
-### Tin–Hydrogen Interactions in an EUV Source

 ---

 ## Overview
-This repository contains the mechanical design, analysis, and implementation of an externally adjustable in-vacuum Z-stage and integrated visualization system for studying tin–hydrogen (Sn–H) interactions inside a vacuum vessel representative of an EUV lithography source.
+This repository documents the design, analysis, and implementation of an **in-vacuum visualization subsystem** developed as part of a larger experimental platform for studying tin–hydrogen (Sn–H) interactions inside an Extreme Ultraviolet (EUV) source test vessel.

+The broader project includes an externally adjustable in-vacuum Z-stage to position material samples.
+This repository focuses primarily on the **camera subsystem**, which enables continuous visual and thermal monitoring of samples during testing without obstructing operator viewports or requiring manual intervention under vacuum.

-This project is part of the **SDSU Mechanical Engineering Senior Design Capstone Program** and is sponsored by **ASML (Extreme Ultraviolet Group, San Diego)**.
+This work is part of the **SDSU Mechanical Engineering Senior Design Capstone Program** and is sponsored by **ASML (Extreme Ultraviolet Group, San Diego)**.

 ---

-## Project Goals
+## Project Context
-- Enable **remote vertical adjustment** of test samples under vacuum
-- Improve **repeatability and positional accuracy**
-- Eliminate confined-space manual adjustments
+Tin–hydrogen interaction experiments are conducted inside a dedicated vacuum vessel to better understand material behavior relevant to EUV lithography sources.
+During testing, samples are exposed to hydrogen radicals, and physical changes such as spitting, blistering, and surface modification must be monitored in real time.

+Prior to this project, visualization was limited by:
+- Fixed external cameras mounted to viewports
+- Blocked operator visibility
-- Provide **continuous in-vacuum visualization** of samples during testing
+- Inability to continuously monitor samples during experiments
-- Maintain compatibility with existing vacuum vessel interfaces
+- Limited flexibility in camera positioning and alignment

+The visualization subsystem developed in this project addresses these limitations by placing cameras **inside the vacuum vessel** and mechanically integrating them with the experimental platform.

 ---

 ## System Overview

-### Vacuum Vessel Integration
+### Experimental Setup Inside Vacuum Vessel
-The Z-stage and camera system are mounted internally within the vacuum vessel using existing interfaces to avoid permanent modification.
+The visualization system is mounted internally and positioned to observe samples located on the Z-stage platform.
+The Z-stage provides positional adjustment, while the camera subsystem provides continuous visual access during testing.

-**Vacuum Vessel and Z-Stage Installation**
+**Image 1 – Full Vacuum Vessel Assembly with Camera and Z-Stage Installed**
+*(Overall context showing the camera subsystem integrated inside the vessel)*

 ---

+## Visualization Subsystem

+### Camera System Concept
+The visualization subsystem consists of a digital camera and thermal camera mounted to a rigid internal support, allowing continuous monitoring of test samples without blocking external viewports.

-## Z-Stage Design
+Design considerations included:

-### Mechanical Layout
-The Z-stage consists of a rigid linear support structure spanning the vessel interior, with a centrally mounted carriage supporting the sample platform and camera system.

-**Z-Stage CAD Assembly**

-### Load Case Definition
-The primary load case includes the combined mass of the camera system, mounting hardware, and samples applied at the carriage.

-**Applied Load and Boundary Conditions**
+- Vacuum compatibility and material selection
+- Structural rigidity and vibration resistance
+- Optical alignment and field-of-view constraints
+- Protection from tin vapor and debris
+- Compatibility with existing vessel geometry

+**Image 2 – Camera Subsystem CAD Mounted Inside Vessel**
+*(CAD rendering highlighting camera location and orientation)*

 ---

-## Engineering Analysis

-### Structural FEA
-Finite Element Analysis was performed to evaluate deflection and stress under worst-case loading.

-**Total Displacement**

-**Von Mises Stress**

-Results indicate acceptable deflection and stresses well below material yield limits.
+### Camera Mounting Strategy
+A non-invasive mounting approach was required to avoid modifying existing vacuum hardware.
+The camera system is mechanically supported using **Mitee-Bite internal diameter (ID) clamps**, allowing rigid attachment to existing cylindrical features inside the vessel.

+This approach provides:
+- High positional repeatability
+- Structural stiffness under load
+- No permanent modification to the vessel
+- Ease of installation and removal

+**Image 3 – Camera Mount CAD and Clamp Interface**
+*(Detailed view of camera mount and ID clamp interface)*

 ---

-## Visualization System

-### Camera Mounting Concept
-A digital camera and thermal camera are mounted directly to the Z-stage carriage to enable continuous observation without blocking external viewports.

-**Camera Mount CAD**

-The design includes provisions for alignment, thermal considerations, and replaceable protective optics.
+### ID Clamp Interface and Validation
+Due to measured cylindricity variation in the mating features, secondary machining strategies and tolerancing considerations were developed to ensure reliable clamp engagement and load distribution.

+Structural validation was performed to confirm that the clamp-based interface could support the camera system under operational loading.

+**Image 4 – Load Case and Boundary Conditions for Clamp Validation**
+*(Applied loads and constraints used in analysis)*

+**Image 5 – Structural Analysis Results**
+*(Displacement or stress results used to validate the mounting approach)*

 ---

 ## Manufacturing Documentation

-### Assembly and Drawings
+### Drawings and Assembly
-Critical components were fully dimensioned and toleranced for fabrication.

-**Exploded Assembly View**

-**Example Manufacturing Drawing**
+Manufacturing drawings were produced for all custom camera mounting components, including tolerancing strategies compatible with vacuum assembly and alignment requirements.

+**Image 6 – Exploded View of Camera Mount Assembly**

+**Image 7 – Example Manufacturing Drawing (ID Clamp Interface Part)**

 ---

 ## Subsystem Ownership and Contributions

-Subsystem ownership was distributed to ensure technical depth and accountability.
+Subsystem ownership was assigned to ensure technical accountability and design depth.

-### Thermal and Digital Camera Subsystem
+### Visualization and Camera Subsystem
 **Primary Owner: Tomas Puente**

+Responsibilities included:
+- System-level concept development for in-vacuum visualization
-- System-level concept and integration of the thermal camera
+- Integration of digital and thermal cameras
 - Mechanical design of camera mounting hardware
 - Optical alignment and field-of-view considerations
 - Thermal, structural, and contamination constraints
-- Integration of camera systems with the Z-stage carriage
+- Integration of the camera subsystem with the Z-stage platform

-### ID Clamp–Based Camera Mounting Method
+### ID Clamp–Based Mounting Technique
 **Primary Owner: Tomas Puente**

-- Development of a mounting strategy using Mitee-Bite ID clamps
+- Selection of Mitee-Bite ID clamps as a non-invasive mounting solution
 - Interface design leveraging existing vessel geometry
-- Secondary machining strategy to accommodate measured cylindricity variation
+- Secondary machining strategy to accommodate cylindricity variation
 - Structural validation of the clamp-based mounting approach
 - Creation of manufacturing drawings and tolerancing strategy

-This approach enabled a rigid, repeatable, and non-invasive camera mounting solution.

 ---

 ## Current Project Status
-The project has completed the design and analysis phase and is **entering the manufacturing and assembly period**.
-Custom components are being fabricated and procured, with system assembly and validation testing to follow.
+The design and analysis phases of the visualization subsystem have been completed.
+The project is **currently entering the manufacturing and assembly phase**, with custom camera mounting components being fabricated and procured.

-This repository will be **updated throughout the semester** as manufacturing, assembly, and testing progress.
+This repository will be **updated throughout the semester** as manufacturing, assembly, integration, and testing progress.

----

-## Team
-SDSU Mechanical Engineering – Senior Design Capstone
-*(Team members to be added)*

----

-## Sponsor
-**ASML – Extreme Ultraviolet (EUV) Group**
-San Diego, California